 A first workshop in the writing of poetry.
 Class members will read and discuss each others’ work and will study the elements of prosody: the line, stanza forms, meter, free verse, and more.
 Open to anyone interested in writing poetry and learning about the rudiments of craft.
 Writing exercises weekly.

 Admission with consent of the instructor.
 Limited to 12 students.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester.
 Writer-in-Residence Lawson.
-Spring semester: Visiting Lecturer Kapur.2019-20: Offered in Fall 2019
+Spring semester: Visiting Lecturer Kapur.2022-23: Offered in Fall 2022, Spring 2023

 (Offered as THDA 270 and ENGL 222) A workshop in writing for the stage.
 The semester will begin with exercises that lead to the making of short plays and, by the end of the term, longer plays—ten minutes and up in length.
 Writing will be done in and out of class; students’ work will be discussed in the workshop and in private conferences.
 At the end of the term, the student will submit a portfolio of revisions of all the exercises, including the revisions of all plays.

 Admission with consent of the instructor.
 Limited to 15 students.
 Fall semester.
-Visiting Professor Syers.2019-20: Offered in Fall 2019
+Visiting Professor Syers.2022-23: Not offered

 (Offered as THDA 255, ENGL 223, and MUSI 255) This studio course is designed as an interactive laboratory for dancers, composers, actors, writers/poets, vocalists, and sound artists to work together to create meaningful interactions between sound, movement, and text.
 Working individually and in collaborative groups, students will create original material in the various media and experiment with multiple ways to craft interesting exchanges and dialogues between word, sound, and movement or to create hybrid forms.
 The emphasis in the course will be to work with exercises and structures that engender deep listening, looking, and imagining.
 Some of the questions that inform the course include: How do music, voices, electronic, digital, and natural sounds create a sonic world for live performance and vice versa?
 How can movement inform the writing of text and vice-versa?
 How can we successfully communicate and collaborate across and between the different languages of sounds, words, and movement?
 We will have a series of informal studio performances, events, and installations throughout the semester with a culminating final showing/listening at the end of the semester.

 Requisite: Previous experience in composition in one or more of the central media, or consent of the instructors.
 Limited to 16 students.
 Spring semester.
-Professor Woodson and Visiting Instructor Meginsky.2019-20: Offered in Spring 2020
+Professor Woodson and Visiting Instructor Meginsky.2022-23: Not offered

 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.

 Admission with consent of the instructor.
 Limited to 15 students.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester: Professor Frank.
-Spring semester: Visiting Writer Gaige.2019-20: Offered in Fall 2019
+Spring semester: Visiting Writer Gaige.2022-23: Offered in Fall 2022, Spring 2023

 The term “performance” can refer to any of the stylized doings that define our world.
 This, of course, includes the traditional performing arts, but it also encompasses religious rituals, public ceremonies, political protests, sports events, social media use, etc. “Performance” can even describe the regimented behaviors that structure our everyday lives, whether we’re aware of them or not.